Hyvä Checkout Evaluation Result Types

 Event

-This example demonstrates three ways to create and dispatch custom events: a basic window event, an error message event with custom messaging, and an error event attached to the validation API.
+The following component shows three ways to create and dispatch events using the Event family of result types: a basic custom window event, an error message event with custom messaging, and an error event that binds to the Validation API.

 <?php